romac0503/Training-Stuff/README.md

 # training-stuff
 C++, C# and OpenGL Exercises

-These are some Exercises I did mainly with C++.
+These are some Exercises I did mainly with C++ with VS2013.
 The Exercises are in the directories called "Uebungsblatt_XX".
 I added a .pdf file in the Exercises_sheet directory to have a better understanding what these Exercises are all about.